Atelectotrauma

-Atelectotrauma, atelectrauma, cyclic atelectasis or repeated alveolar collapse and expansion (RACE) are medical terms for the damage caused to the lung by mechanical ventilation under certain conditions.
+In medicine, atelectotrauma, atelectrauma, cyclic atelectasis or repeated alveolar collapse and expansion (RACE) is the damage caused to the lung by mechanical ventilation under certain conditions.

+Disorder

 When parts of the lung collapse at the end of expiration, due to a combination of a diseased lung state and a low functional residual capacity, then reopen again on inspiration, this repeated collapsing and reopening causes shear stress which has a damaging effect on the alveolus.
 Clinicians attempt to reduce atelectotrauma by ensuring adequate positive end-expiratory pressure (PEEP) to maintain the alveoli open in expiration.
 This is known as open lung ventilation.
-High frequency oscillatory ventilation (HFOV) with its use of 'super CPAP' is especially effective in preventing atelectotrauma since it maintains a very high mean airway pressure (MAP), equivalent to a very high PEEP.
+High-frequency oscillatory ventilation (HFOV) with its use of super continuous positive airway pressure (CPAP) is especially effective in preventing atelectotrauma since it maintains a very high mean airway pressure (MAP), equivalent to a very high PEEP.
 Atelectotrauma is one of several means by which mechanical ventilation may damage the lungs leading to ventilator-associated lung injury.
 The other means are volutrauma, barotrauma, rheotrauma and biotrauma.
 Attempts have been made to combine these factors in an all encompassing term: mechanical power.